 Any equipment found to be unsafe is removed from use immediately

-Lifting equipment not used to move people (e.g. certain trolleys): Every 12 months, depending on usage
+Lifting equipment that is not used to move people may only require inspection every 12 months depending on risk assessment and usage.

 What happens during a LOLER inspection?